1. Gautama Buddha was born in __________.

 Explanation: Vajrayana (“Thunderbolt vehicle”) emerged around 7th century CE.

-43. The chief ideal of Hinayana is:
+43. The chief ideal of Hinayana is__________.

 A) Bodhisattva